Blue-crowned racket-tail

 The blue-crowned racket-tail (Prioniturus discurus) is a species of parrot in the family Psittaculidae.
 It is endemic to the Philippines found in Luzon, Mindanao and Visayas where it is found in tropical moist lowland forest.
 The Mindoro racket-tail of Mindoro and Blue-headed racket-tail of Palawan were once considered subspecies of the Blue-crowned racket-tail but are now separate species.
 While not endangered, this species' population is on the decline due to habitat loss and the cagebird trade.

 Under Philippine Law RA 9147, it is illegal to hunt, capture, or possess this species.

 Description and taxonomy

-EBird describes the bird as "A medium-sized parrot of forest from the lowlands to lower mountains.
-The two central tail feathers have extended shafts ending in a racket shape.
-Overall green in color, darker on the back and paler below, with deeper green on the head and a blue crown.
-Overlaps with Mindanao Racquet-tail, but has a brighter green back, lacks blue on the cheek, and is found at lower elevations.
-Voice consists of ringing metallic squawks that are similar to Green Racquet-tail's, but more grating."

 Formerly conspecific with, Mindoro racket-tail and Blue-headed racket-tail but was proven a distinct species by molecular studies and is differentiated by its call, amount and placement of blue on its head.